 While building the Traffic Sculptor One-Click Optimization™ we found a unique use case where adding negative keywords may not be a good thing.
 We took care of this use case in the algorithm for the Traffic Sculptor where it does not recommend adding keywords that have Low Search Volume as exact match negatives.
-Read on to to find out why this is important.
+Read on to find out why this is important.

 Using negative keywords to direct traffic

 The basic use for negative keywords is to filter out irrelevant traffic.
 At a more advanced level, they are used at the ad group level to direct traffic to the right ad groups.
 For example, if you have two ad groups one for black shoes and the other for white shoes then you’ll add black shoes as a negative to the ad group white shoes to make sure that when someone searches for black shoes it doesn’t broad match to white shoes and show the wrong ad.
-This is the principle that the Traffic Sculptor is build on.
+This is the principle that the Traffic Sculptor is built on.

 Why this strategy backfires for low search volume keywords?